Miller Park Zoo: Exhibits

-Junior Zookeepers (JZK)
+Junior Zookeepers

 The Junior Zoo Keeper program began in 1972, and at first was open to students starting in the second grade.
 Currently the Junior Zookeeper Program provides junior and senior high school students an opportunity to learn about animals and the ways that zoos work.
 The program starts with classroom training, and students can eventually become volunteers at the zoo.
-For advanced Junior Zookeepers there are educational activities from October through April, and the students then volunteer over the summer.
-Students can start in the program once they enter fifth grade, and can continue in the program through the summer after they graduate from high school.
+For advanced Junior Zookeepers, there are educational activities from October through April, and the students then volunteer over the summer.
+Students can start in the program once they enter fifth grade and can continue in the program through the summer after they graduate from high school.

-The future
+Future

 There are currently plans to make major renovations on the Animal Building to bring it up to date, and also to redesign the ZooLab in order to create a new guest experience.